dannisliang/vongott-unity/_posts/2014-06-25-reworked-engine.md

 ![]({{ site.url }}{{ img }}script_editor.jpg)

-Creating custom inspectors for all the dirrent object classes is very easy now, even moreso than the ones built into Unity.
+Creating custom inspectors for all the different object classes is very easy now, even moreso than the ones built into Unity.

 ![]({{ site.url }}{{ img }}custom_inspectors.jpg)